awsdocs/aws-lambda-developer-guide/doc_source/lambda-nodejs.md

 # Building Lambda functions with Node\.js<a name="lambda-nodejs"></a>

 You can run JavaScript code with Node\.js in AWS Lambda\.
-Lambda provides [runtimes](lambda-runtimes.md) for Node\.js that execute your code to process events\.
+Lambda provides [runtimes](lambda-runtimes.md) for Node\.js that run your code to process events\.
 Your code runs in an environment that includes the AWS SDK for JavaScript, with credentials from an AWS Identity and Access Management \(IAM\) role that you manage\.

 Lambda supports the following Node\.js runtimes\.